-GRADUATE STUDENTS: If University approval is required, please contact Ms. Colleen Prior, Coordinator of Scholarships and Awards by phone at 202-319-5571, or by e-mail at firstname.lastname@example.org.
+GRADUATE STUDENTS: If University approval is required, please contact the Office of Graduate Studies by phone at 202-319-5571, or by e-mail at firstname.lastname@example.org.

 FACULTY MEMBERS: If University approval is required, please contact Mr. Ralph Albano, Associate Provost for Research and Director of Technology Transfer by phone at 202-319-5218, by e-mail at email@example.com, or by visiting the Office of Sponsored Programs and Research Services website.

 The Professor Henri Hyvernat Scholarship is a scholarship that has been developed primarily to support doctoral students while they are receiving dissertation, treatise or other final guidance necessary for the completion of their degree.
 The award is named for Monsignor Henri Hyvernat (1858-1941), the first faculty member appointed at CUA, an esteemed professor of Christian Arabic Studies, and the founder of the Department of Semitic and Egyptian Languages and Literatures.
 Professor Hyvernat was chosen to represent this award due to his deep association with CUA, his passion for interdisciplinary and interfaith academics, and his pastoral interests and respect for the community-at-large.